 If there is an obvious deformity, reduce it immediately, especially if pulses are absent.

-A dimple sign indicates buttonholing of medial femoral condyle through medial capsule and the generally associated with irreducible posterolateral dislocation.
+A dimple sign indicates buttonholing of medial femoral condyle through the medial capsule and the generally associated with irreducible posterolateral dislocation.
 This type is a contraindication to closed reduction due to risks of skin necrosis and needs immediate open reduction.

 Ligaments should be assessed for stability.